Hausdorff maximal principle

-In mathematics, the Hausdorff maximal principle is an alternate and earlier formulation of Zorn's lemma proved by Felix Hausdorff in 1914 (Moore 1982:168).
+In mathematics, the Hausdorff maximal principle is an alternate and earlier formulation of Zorn's lemma proved by Felix Hausdorff in 1914.
 It states that in any partially ordered set, every totally ordered subset is contained in a maximal totally ordered subset, where "maximal" is with respect to set inclusion.

 In a partially ordered set, a totally ordered subset is also called a chain.
 Thus, the maximal principle says every chain in the set extends to a maximal chain.

+An immediate corollary is Zorn's Lemma, that if every chain of a poset has an upper bound then the poset contains a maximal element, namely the upper bound of a maximal chain.

 The Hausdorff maximal principle is one of many statements equivalent to the axiom of choice over ZF (Zermelo–Fraenkel set theory without the axiom of choice).
-The principle is also called the Hausdorff maximality theorem or the Kuratowski lemma (Kelley 1955:33).
+The principle is also called the Hausdorff maximality theorem or the Kuratowski lemma.

 Statement

 The Hausdorff maximal principle states that, in any partially ordered set $P$, every chain $C_0$ (i.e., a totally ordered subset) is contained in a maximal chain $C$ (i.e., a chain that is not contained in a strictly larger chain in $P$).
 In general, there may be several maximal chains containing a given chain.

 An equivalent form of the Hausdorff maximal principle is that in every partially ordered set, there exists a maximal chain.
 (Note if the set is empty, the empty subset is a maximal chain.)

 This form follows from the original form since the empty set is a chain.
 Conversely, to deduce the original form from this form, consider the set $P'$ of all chains in $P$ containing a given chain $C_0$ in $P$.
 Then $P'$ is partially ordered by set inclusion.
 Thus, by the maximal principle in the above form, $P'$ contains a maximal chain $C'$.
 Let $C$ be the union of $C'$, which is a chain in $P$ since a union of a totally ordered set of chains is a chain.
 Since $C$ contains $C_0$, it is an element of $P'$.
-Also, since any chain containing $C$ is contained in $C$ as $C$ is a union, $C$ is in fact a maximal element of $P'$; i.e., a maximal chain in $P$.
+Also, since any chain containing $C_0$ is contained in $C$ as $C$ is a union, $C$ is in fact a maximal element of $P'$; i.e., a maximal chain in $P$.

 The proof that the Hausdorff maximal principle is equivalent to Zorn's lemma is somehow similar to this proof.
 Indeed, first assume Zorn's lemma.
 Since a union of a totally ordered set of chains is a chain, the hypothesis of Zorn's lemma (every chain has an upper bound) is satisfied for $P'$ and thus $P'$ contains a maximal element or a maximal chain in $P$.